ftisiot/ftisiot-website/content/posts/tips-for-abstract-writing.md

 There's no formal definition of a successful abstract, but we can define one based on the outcome, which is "being accepted at a conference".
 Therefore a successful abstract is one that maximizes the chances of getting accepted, by following a series of tips that, in my personal experience, worked in the past.

-Alert: Bear in mind, this is based on my experience, yours might be very different
+**Alert**: Bare in mind, this is based on my experience, yours might be very different

 # What should I talk about?